Work-related activity

 (1) The Secretary of State may require a person… to undertake work-related activity as a condition of continuing to be entitled to the full amount of employment and support allowance payable to that person…

-(4) A requirement imposed under paragraph (1) must be reasonable in the view of the Secretary of State, having regard to the person's circumstances.
+(4) A requirement imposed under paragraph (1) - (a) must be reasonable in the view of the Secretary of State, having regard to the person’s circumstances; and (b) may not require the person to– (i) apply for a job or undertake work, whether as an employee or otherwise; or (ii) undergo medical treatment.

 And regulation 8 provides -